yvesgurcan/gherkin-banking/README.md

     ├── util.js
 ```

--   The `resolvers` and `schema` files combine together the schema and resolvers of each data type.
+-   The `resolvers` and `schema` files combine together the schema and resolvers of all the data type.
 The schema file also contains types that are shared among the data types.
 -   The `database` file contains functions to connect to and disconnect from the data store.
 It also contains a function to drop the database, which is particularly useful when testing or developing the API.
 -   The `server` file contains the logic you need to get the Apollo server started.
 -   The `index` file brings the server and the database together and start the whole API.